Self Credit Builder Account review

 - Have a bank account or debit card that’s in your name.

-Self Lender uses multiple encryption levels to secure your information, including 256-bit Secure Sockets Layer.
-On top of the encryption, Self Lender regularly tests and scans its security systems to prevent hacking.
+Self uses multiple encryption levels to secure your information, including 256-bit Secure Sockets Layer.
+On top of the encryption, Self regularly tests and scans its security systems to prevent hacking.

-As far as accreditations, Self Lender is an FDIC member and is accredited with the Better Business Bureau, which gives it an A rating.
+As far as accreditations, Self is an FDIC member and is accredited with the Better Business Bureau, which gives it an A rating.

 How do I apply?